SuperJohan64/D2R-AHK-Runner/README.md

 This will exit the current game you're in, start a new game on Hell difficulty and start a new run in the MF_run_counter.
 This only works when you are already in a game.
 It will not work properly if you run it from the character select screen.

+## Change Players X difficulty

+On your keyboard press `CRTL + Any Numpad Number`.

+This will change the Players X difficulty to the respective number on the numpad (except 0 and 9).

 ## Launch D2R

 On your keyboard press `CRTL + SHIFT + ALT + P` at the same time.